johnwcowan/r7rs-work/PathnamesPython.md

 `(path->posix-pathname `*path* [*drive-mapper*]`)`

 Returns a Posix-style pathname based on the contents of *path* using slash as the separator.
-If the last character of the drive is a colon, the drive is passed through *drive-mapper*, a procedure which accepts a string and returns a string.
+If the drive is not empty, it is passed through *drive-mapper*, a procedure which accepts a string and returns a string.
 Whatever is returned will be prepended to the path.

 If *drive-mapper* is omitted, the behavior is implementation-dependent.
-For example, it might map `c:"`to `/cygdrive/c"`on Cygwin, or to `/mnt/c"`on Windows Subsystem for Linux, return its argument unchanged on Windows, or simply return the empty string or raise an error.
+For example, it might map `"c:"` to `"/cygdrive/c"` on Cygwin, or to `"/mnt/c"` on Windows Subsystem for Linux, return its argument unchanged on Windows, or simply return the empty string, or raise an error.

 `(path->windows-pathname `*path*`)`

 Returns a Windows-style string pathname based on the contents of *path* using backslash as the separator.
-If the drive begins with two slashes, they are converted to backslashes.
+Slashes in the drive and root are converted to backslashes.

 `(path->file-uri `*path*`)`